hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/04_DEG_deseq2.md

 **Exercise**

 1. Create a contrasts vector called `contrast_kd` for the Mov10_knockdown comparison to control.
-2. Use that contrasts vector to extract a results table and store that to a variable called `res_tableOE`.
+2. Use that contrasts vector to extract a results table and store that to a variable called `res_tableKD`.
 3. Create a contrasts vector for the Mov10_overexpression comparison to *all other samples*.

 ***